 Many of the world’s most successful organisations recognise the value of human capital and strive to keep their employees engaged and productive, as well as feeling a sense of belonging to the firm’s purpose.
-As such, our client conducts a regular Global People Survey (GPS) in order to understand how their people feel about their work, the satisfaction that they derive from it and being a part of the firm’s community.
-Having reviewed the latest GPS survey the leadership team identified areas to explore in more depth.
-They wanted to build on the GPS data to develop a deeper understanding of their people’s working experiences and their sense of belonging to the firm in some specific communities.
+As such, our client conducts a regular employee engagement survey in order to understand how their people feel about their work, the satisfaction that they derive from it and being a part of the firm’s community.
+Having reviewed the latest survey data the leadership team identified areas to explore in more depth.
+They wanted to build on the data to develop a deeper understanding of their people’s working experiences and their sense of belonging to the firm in some specific communities.

 Inextrinsic were appointed to conduct a series of in-depth interviews with staff representing a range of grades and competency groups.
 Inextrinsic proposed conducting semi-structured research interviews to provide the space for employees to express their feelings about work within a structure where they would be listened to.
 This is inductive research where there is not a particular hypothesis to prove or disprove.
 Instead it is about listening and interpreting to understand meaning, thereby delivering insight behind how the consultants feel about their own lived experience at work.